salsadigitalauorg/webform_openfisca/README.md

 ### OpenFisca Connector Settings

-- Configure the OpenFisca API endpoint and other settings in `webform_openfisca.settings` at `/admin/config/webform_openfisca/settings`.
+- Configure the OpenFisca API endpoint and other settings at `/admin/config/webform_openfisca/settings`.

 ### Webform Fields Configuration